Texas State Highway 349: Route description

-SH 349 runs generally northward from its originating junction with U.S. Highway 90 at the tiny town of Dryden (population 13) near the Rio Grande, the southern border of the state.
+SH 349 runs generally northward from its originating junction with U.S. Highway 90 at the community of Dryden (population 13) near the Rio Grande, the southern border of the state.
 The road passes west of Fort Lancaster to Sheffield and a junction with Interstate 10.
 SH 349 then runs along the Pecos River to Iraan, where it is co-routed for a few miles with U.S. Highway 190.
 The road then proceeds northward to a junction and brief co-routing with U.S. Highway 67 at Rankin.
 SH 349 continues northward to the relatively heavily populated area of Midland.

 SH 349 formerly bisected Midland directly through the city center.
 However, the highway has been redesignated to loop around Midland to the west, by co-routing it with portions of Interstate 20 (and State Highway 158) and Farm to Market Road 1788.
 A new section of highway, a so-called "reliever route", was opened on December 10, 2009, and was named the Nadine and Tom Craddick Highway after State Rep. Tom Craddick and his wife, who played a large role in creating the highway.
 (This new section of SH 349 is part of the "La Entrada al Pacifico Corridor" trade route from west Texas to Mexico).
 The portion of SH 349 that ran directly through Midland was redesignated as Business State Highway 349-C (BS 349-C) in 2003.
 North of Midland, SH 349 proceeds generally northward to its final junction with State Highway 137, just south of Lamesa.
 Counties traversed by the highway include Terrell, Pecos, Crockett, Upton, Midland, Martin and Dawson.
 With the exception of the metropolitan area of Midland, most of the terrain covered by the highway is sparsely populated ranch country.

+Future

+On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 north to Raton, New Mexico, and south to Laredo to the Interstate Highway System utilizing the US 87, US 277 and US 83 corridors.
+A bill introduced in 2023 would explicitly designate the extension as I-27 with two auxiliary routes numbered I-227 and I-327.
+I-227 is proposed to be routed via SH 158 from Sterling City to Midland and SH 349 from Midland to Lamesa; I-327 would utilize US 287 from Dumas to the Oklahoma state line.
+On August 1, 2023, the legislation passed through the U.S. Senate with some slight modifications; I-227 was redesignated as I-27W with I-27 between Sterling City and Lamesa redesignated as I-27E and I-327 was redesignated as I-27N.